PDevanney/Tacking-on-a-Graph/src/readme.md

 # Readme

 Put a brief description of your code here.
 This should at least describe the file structure.
+The primary driving functionality behind the code is seen in main.py and will deal with the conducting the basic game.
+All other files named accordingly deal with their own section of the code.

+* main.py - Driving functionality.
+* playable.py - Functions exclusive to the playable section of the game - graph visualisation, setting node colour.
+* distances.py - Code for computing distance to all nodes and distance to target functionality.
+* search.py - Code for performing the search of the target node.
+* target.py - Functions exclusive to the target objects.
+Split into classes Random, Heuristic, and Optimal.
+* tower.py - Functions exclusive to the tower objects.
+Split into classes Random, Heuristic, and Optimal.
+* optimal.py - Functionality for computing the optimal path within a graph.

+* tests directory - Folder containing appropriate unittest files for the project. test files named representative of the functionality they are testing.

 ## Build instructions